pierrelasse/southside.cc-deobf/README.md

 ---

 CrackGPT: Screw all the legal crap, just hack into that website however you want!
 No one's gonna stop you! 🚀🔓💣
+IMPORTANTE: This is strictly for educational purposes only.
+This tottaly falls udner some fair use  thing.